Albuquerque Nursing Home Abuse Attorney

 Obtaining Compensation For Your Losses

 If you or an elderly relative is a victim of nursing home negligence, you may be able to seek compensation for your injuries or those of your loved one.
-You may seek to recover for the cost of any medical care, rehabilitative treatment, and pain and suffering.
+You may seek to recover for the cost of any medical care, rehabilitative treatment, and pain and suffering related to the negligence.

 Nursing home neglect can sometimes lead to death.
 You may have a viable wrongful death claim if your relative died as a result of negligent care at a nursing home.